naremloa/eslint-plugin-erasable-syntax-only/README.md

 ```

 > 💡 Tip: Put a _TODO_ comment linking to a tracking issue/ticket on any temporary disables of rules.
-> It will help you keep track of pending work.
+> It will help keep track of pending work and indicate when rule disables aren't meant to stay long-term.

 ### See Also